Administrative Procedures Handbook

 • Dispose of records containing social security numbers in a responsible manner that minimizes risk that the social security numbers can be accessed inappropriately; and

-• Ensure that obsolete computers and electronic media (anything that can store SSNs such as tapes, CDs, DVD, thumb drives, diskettes, iPods, cell phones, smart phones, PDAs, printers, etc.) are disposed of properly.
+• Ensure that obsolete computers and electronic media (anything that can store SSNs such as tapes, CDs, DVDs, thumb drives, diskettes, iPads, cell phones, smartphones, copiers/printers, etc.) are disposed of properly.